 Let me help you out.

-After doing many, many hours of research myself, I've put together this review of what I think are the four best RO systems for home use.
-I hope it will clear up some of the confusion and set you on the right path to finding the product that meets your needs.
+After doing many, many hours of research myself, I've put together this review of what I think are the five best RO systems for home use.
+I hope it will clear up some of the confusion and help you find the product that meets your needs.

 You can click on a topic in the quick navigation below, or scroll down to read the whole review.